riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  the server on an input known only to the client, giving an output also known only to the client.
-To do this, the server deliberately exposes x\*P given an arbitrary point P, where x is a secret key known only to the server.
+To do this, the server deliberately exposes x\*P given an arbitrary element P, where x is a secret key known only to the server.

 ## Taxonomy of Problems